 Can I have a custom domain instead of the default URL?

-Yes, on Plus and Pro plans.
+Yes, on Plus or Pro plans.
 See the Custom Domains section for how to purchase and connect a domain.

 How do I share just the draft with a collaborator for review?